SyedSarafeenaAli/BigMartSalesPredictionSystem/README.md

 i) Use the best performing model to make predictions on test/unseen data

 ii) Possibly wrap the model in an application (web app or API) for users to input features and get sales estimates

+DATASET AND FEATURES:-

+DATASET OVERVIEW:

+1) The dataset comprises historical sales data of various products across multiple outlets (stores).
+2) It contains product-level attributes, store (outlet) attributes, and the sales target variable.
+3) Usually there are two parts: train (with sales) and test (without sales, for which predictions are to be made) datasets.
+4) The dataset has mixed types of variables: numeric (continuous) and categorical.
+5) There can be missing values (especially in weight, outlet size) and special cases (zero visibility) that require cleaning or imputation.